Smart Everyday Dog Products That Actually Help

 Who should skip or keep expectations modest

-Skip anything that sounds clever but does not map to a real repeat problem in your home.
+Skip anything that sounds clever but doesn’t map to a real repeat problem in your home.
 Smart design only matters if it solves something you deal with often.

 You should also avoid overbuying small “helper” items that all do similar jobs.
 Practicality includes restraint.